PCCI’s Steve Miff Nominated for Dallas Business Journal’s Most Admired CEO Award

 www.parklandhospital.com

-The Time Is Now for Health Systems to Get Serious About Social Determinants of Health
+The Time Is Now for Health Systems to Get Serious About Non Medical Drivers of Health

 A fundamental question continuing to face many health system executives is: How do we comprehensively address the needs of patients when those needs extend beyond the boundaries of traditional clinical care?
 As President and CEO of PCCI, we have been focusing on this very challenge since 2012.
-And while there has been much talk and excitement about social determinants of health (SDOH), we believe that ~90% of the health system market still does not leverage social/economic information when designing population health programs, developing patient-specific treatment plans, locating new services, or conducting community needs assessments.
-But before health system executives can design an effective SDOH strategy for their organizations, they must first assess where they are and where they would like to be based on the insights and advantages a progressive SDOH strategy would offer.
-PCCI’s Social Determinants of Health Maturity Model can help executives take this critical step.
+And while there has been much talk and excitement about Non Medical Drivers of Health (NMDOH), we believe that ~90% of the health system market still does not leverage social/economic information when designing population health programs, developing patient-specific treatment plans, locating new services, or conducting community needs assessments.
+But before health system executives can design an effective NMDOH strategy for their organizations, they must first assess where they are and where they would like to be based on the insights and advantages a progressive NMDOH strategy would offer.
+PCCI’s Non Medical Drivers of Health Maturity Model can help executives take this critical step.

 Level Zero: Incomplete Picture of an Individual’s Environment